 Blues, reds, yellows, oranges, browns, and some chocolates can be found throughout this indescribably beautiful wood.
 Birds-eye siece poket markes, smaller than a pea, are common in this type of wood, just like flaws in emeralds and diamonds.
 It is simply a pain to cut and dry, is very hard on equipment, and only a small percentage of the blanks cure properly, but when cured, the wood is very hard and extremely stable, excellent for big caliber rifles.
 The beauty is hard to beat, and the extremely tight grain allows for excellent checkering.

-Below are a number of pictures of blanks we have cut for clients.
+Below are a number of pictures of blanks we have cut for clients in the past.
 Click on the picture to view a bigger version.
-Half deposit is necessary and a consultation with Gordon is required.
-Please email or call for a consultation.
+Please inquire with Gordon regarding available pieces.